cantools/cantools/docs/index.rst

 - Two blank lines between file level definitions (2).

-- Space before and after operators (3), except for keywork arguments where no space is allowed (4).
+- Space before and after operators (3), except for keyword arguments where no space is allowed (4).

 - One import per line (5).